jnwatson/py-lmdb/docs/index.rst

 Finally, each object may either store an explicit ``_invalid`` attribute and check it prior to every operation, or rely on another mechanism to avoid the crash resulting from using an invalidated resource.
-Instead of performing these explicit tests continuously, on `cffi` a magic ``Some_LMDB_Resource_That_Was_Deleted_Or_Closed`` object is used.
+Instead of performing these explicit tests continuously, on CFFI a magic ``Some_LMDB_Resource_That_Was_Deleted_Or_Closed`` object is used.
 During invalidation, all native handles are replaced with an instance of this object.
-Since `cffi` cannot convert the magical object to a C type, any attempt to make a native call will raise ``TypeError`` with a nice descriptive type name indicating the problem.
+Since CFFI cannot convert the magical object to a C type, any attempt to make a native call will raise ``TypeError`` with a nice descriptive type name indicating the problem.
 Hacky but efficient, and mission accomplished.